Every day more investors are using alternative strategies to generate income given the low income that bonds provide.

 For example, we bought our rental properties years before we started online businesses.
 While we have considered selling our real estate rentals, we have kept them because we like the diversification and the inflation hedge they provide.
 They generate a small amount of passive income while paying for themselves for the most part.

-For us, it worked well to begin with real estate rental investments first since they generate passive income.
+For us, it worked well to begin with real estate rental investments since they generate passive income.
 This freed our time to work on our online businesses later.
 We also liked that by focusing on diversified income generating assets, we would be able to delay or possibly avoid retirement withdrawals.

 I believe, however, this diversification issue is almost always overridden by which investment (real estate vs. owning a business) offers the best value based on current cycles and the economy.

-A core principle at Retire Certain is pursuing opportunities that present themselves based on changing market conditions, which is considered tactical.
+A core principle at Retire Certain is pursuing opportunities that present themselves based on changing market conditions, which is considered tactical investing.

 Summary of Owning a Business Vs Real Estate

-As you can see, there are many considerations for owning a business vs real estate rental to generate income while building wealth.
+As you can see, there are many considerations for owning a business vs real estate rentals to generate income while building wealth.

 When you start with a clear picture of your available capital, desired lifestyle, and financial goals, you’ll be led to the right choice for you personally.
 There are no cookie cutter solutions at Retire Certain, only what works for you based on your unique skills, interests, goals, and assets.

 Click here to read my related post How Much Money Do You Need to Live Off investments?